On the spread of random graphs: Regular graphs with large degrees

-The above suggests another natural question for random graphs.
+We saw that \whp\ the random regular graph \gnd\ has bounded spread for any fixed $d \geq 3$, and similarly the random graph \Hnc \ has bounded spread for any fixed $c>1$.
+As noted in the introduction, the minimum possible values of the spread (achieved for the complete graph $\Kn$) are $1/4$ if $n$ is even and $1/4 - 1/(4n^2)$ if $n$ is odd.
+This suggests another natural question for random graphs.
 How large must degrees be for the spread to be close to $1/4$?
 We shall see that for random regular graphs, what is needed is simply for the degree $d$ to be big enough.

-Firstly we note the deterministic result that the average degree must be large in order for the spread to be close to $1/4$, and then we give a matching result that for random regular graphs graphs high degree is sufficient. \begin{proposition} For any fixed $d \geq 2$ there exists $\delta>0$ such that if the connected graph $G$ has average degree at most $d$ and $|V(G)| \geq 3d$ then $\spr(G) \geq 1/4 + \delta$.
+Firstly we note the deterministic result that the average degree must be large in order for the spread to be close to $1/4$, and then we give a matching result that for random regular graphs graphs high degree is sufficient. \begin{proposition} For any fixed $d \geq 2$ there exists $\delta>0$ such that if the connected graph $G$ has average degree at most $d$ and $v(G) \geq 3d$ then $\spr(G) \geq 1/4 + \delta$.
 (We can take $\gd=1/(6d)$.) \end{proposition}